 PA DSS V 3.2 to SUNSET by 2022

-- Stores, processes, or transmits cardholder data as part of authorization or settlement
+- Store, transmit, process cardholder data as part of settlement or authorization.

-- Sold, distributed, or licensed to third parties.
+- Are distributed, licensed, or sold to third parties.

-To achieve PA-DSS compliance, a software provider must have its application audited by a PA-DSS Qualified Security Assessor.
-PA-DSS requirements include:
+For PA-DSS compliance, software providers must ensure that their applications are audited by PA-DSS Qualified Security Assessors.
+PA-DSS requirements are mentioned below:

-- Do not retain full magnetic stripe, card validation code or value, or PIN block data.
+- Avoid retaining full magnetic stripe, PIN block data, or card validation code or value.

 - Provide secure password features.

 - Protect stored cardholder data.

 - Log application activity.

 - Develop secure software applications.

 - Protect wireless transmissions.